 I eventually arrived in a place called Upington, which is just south of Namibia and found a camp site, sleeping in the car that night.
 As there is not much to do in Upington, by early afternoon the next day I had relaxed, taken a boat ride on the Orange river, had a lunch at the local pub, and then decided to move on towards Namibia, and possibly sleep at the border post.

-‘Lord’, I said out aloud, ‘I don’t know what the hell is going on here, but I’m turning back’
+‘Lord’, I said out aloud, ‘I don’t know what is going on here, but I’m turning back’

 As I did a U-turn back towards Upington, it was quite amazing how this heavy burden just lifted and disappeared.
 The closer I got back to Upington, the more and more at peace I felt.
 A total calm and ‘spirit of expectation’ came over me.

-It was getting dark as I entered Upington, a billboard giving the telephone no. for a backpackers, which I promptly phoned.
-Just in luck – they had one spot open for me, and in the background I could here loud music and a good party going on.
-‘Great’ I thought, ‘now I can have some interaction and a more lively night!’
+It was getting dark as I entered Upington, a billboard giving the telephone no. for a backpacker, which I promptly phoned.
+Just in luck they had one spot open for me, and in the background, I could hear loud music and a good party going on.
+‘Great’ I thought, ‘now I can have some interaction and a livelier night!’

 It is very hard for me to explain the kind of peace and quietness I felt at this time.
 I settled in and sat quietly on the bed reflecting on the day, and especially the past hour or so, reading my Bible intermittently.

 (The Backpackers phoned back and enquired as to where I was.
 On telling them I had found alternate accommodation they were highly indignant and insistent that I should take their vacancy, which I declined. – temptation!)